ankojay14-cyber/Enterprise-Cybersecurity-Risk-Management-Program/README.md

 📸 *Risk register and assessment screenshots will be added here.*

-**Outcome:** Created a repeatable process for identifying, assessing, owning, prioritizing, and treating cybersecurity risk.
+**Outcome:** Created a repeatable process for identifying, assessing, prioritizing, owning, and treating cybersecurity risks.

 ---

 ## Phase 3 – Operationalization & Monitoring

-Established the processes required to operate the cyber risk program continuously.
+Established the processes required to continuously operate and govern the program.

 **Built:**